-- the facility will be able to deliver the quantity of megawatts which the Market Participant has applied for; and - the facility can supply power into the SWIS by the date claimed if it is yet to commence operation.
+- the Facility will be able to deliver the quantity of megawatts which the Market Participant has applied for; and - the Facility can supply power into the SWIS by the date claimed if it is yet to commence operation.

-From Monday, 3 May 2009 through to Tuesday, 20 July 2009, a Market Participant may apply to the IMO to have the capacity of its plant certified for the purposes of the Reserve Capacity Mechanism.
-The Market Participant has to demonstrate that its Facility will be able to deliver capacity into the SWIS within the required timeframe.
-The timeframes for first date of delivery are:
+From Monday 2 May 2011 through to Wednesday 20 July 20116, a Market Participant may apply to the IMO to have the capacity of its plant certified for the purposes of the Reserve Capacity Mechanism.
+The Market Participant must demonstrate that its Facility will be able to deliver capacity into the SWIS within the required timeframe.
+The deadline for first date of delivery is 1 October 2013.